gptflow/runchat/README.md

         {
           "role": "user",
           "content": [
-            "Could you please review text summaries from {[ctx:*_summary]} and create", "a table of contents.
-List of contents should contain a number and a short description", "sentence of 5-10 words.
-Only include chapter items for chapters from the input", "Please save result to the table-of-contents.txt file" ]
+            "Review text summaries from {[ctx:*_summary]} and create a text file result.txt", "that contains: a table of contents and a summary texts for the ", "chapters passed to the input.
+A table of contents item should contain a number ", "and a short description sentence of 5-10 words.
+Do not add any chapters that ", "are not in the input."
+          ]
         }
       ]